 The Super Featherweight division has seen some major star power leave its ranks in the past half decade, from old legends like Manny Pacquiao and Juan Manuel Marquez, to the likes Robert Guerrero and Adrien Broner.
+Now, new names from featherweight are moving up to these waters once again, highlighted by Mikey Garcia -- although his stay may be brief.
 So what's next at 130 lbs, and who are the big dogs left in the Super Featherweight division rankings?

-Super featherweight division rankings last updated January 2014
+Super featherweight division rankings (130 lbs.) last updated March 2014

-- Mikey Garcia - One of the most technically sound and proficient fighters in the sport, made an excellent debut in the division by defeating Roman Martinez with ease, despite a surprise flash knockdown early on.
-A solid, if rather ho-hum, type of win over Juan Carlos Burgos.
+- Mikey Garcia - One of the most technically sound and proficient fighters in the sport, Mikey made an excellent debut in the division by defeating Roman Martinez with ease, despite a surprise flash knockdown early on.
+A solid, if rather ho-hum, type of win over Juan Carlos Burgos came next.

 - Takashi Uchiyama - Through 22 pro fights, he's undefeated and has 17 knockout wins.
 He became the WBA champion after knocking out Juan Carlos Salgado, the man who dethroned Jorge Linares via TKO1.
 He has since defended the title seven times, all but one of which have been TKO victories, also excluding a technical draw, the only blemish on his ledger.